belthor777/Machine-Learning/PH207x/excercises/Lesson8/Survey Data Analysis.md

 ## Demographic Health Surveys (AIS Survey)##
 Tanzania 2007-2008 Standard AIDS Indicator Survey (THMIS 2007-08)

-* Objectives - The objectives gives us a lot of informations: "the primary objectives of the 2007-08 THMIS were to provide up-to-date information on the *prevalence of HIV infection* among **Tanzanian adults** and the prevalence of *malaria infection and anaemia* among **young children**."
+* Objectives - The objectives gives us a lot of informations: "the primary objectives of the 2007-08 THMIS were to provide up-to-date information on the *prevalence of HIV infection* among **Tanzanian adults** and the prevalence of *malaria infection and anaemia* among **young children**." - Goals: adults and young children
-* Sampling Frame
+* Sampling Frame - preexisting sampling frame, developed by the National Bureau of Statistics for 2002 census
-* Sampling Design
+* Sampling Design - multistage cluster sampling design, enumeration areas + households